 Items appearing in black are determined by the physical hardware or determined at boot time, and are not subject to change after that.
 Items appearing in blue can change after boot time.
-Some of these items (e.g. Compute Mode, Persistence Mode) can be changed by the user via the Configure devices... context menu item or by command-line tools.
+Some of these items (e.g. Compute Mode, Persistence Mode) can be changed by the user via the Configure devices... context menu item (see "Configure devices..." on page 3-39) or by command-line tools.
 Others may be changed internally by the hardware or driver (e.g. Power Management), and as such will not appear in the Configure Devices dialog but will still be shown in blue in the panel.